aassaadd/collection/article/Linux安装Java、Maven、Mysql、RabbitMQ.md

 ````
 * 修改root用户密码
 ````$xslt
+mysql -uroot -p
 ALTER USER 'root'@'localhost' IDENTIFIED BY 'Password@123';
+use mysql;
 update user set host = '%'  where user ='root';
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'Password@123' WITH GRANT OPTION;
 flush privileges;
 ````